zxsecurity/letsencrypt-routeros/README.md

 ### How it works:
 * Dedicated Linux renew and push certificates to RouterOS / Mikrotik
 * After CertBot renew your certificates
-* The script connects to RouterOS / Mikrotik using DSA Key (without password or user input)
+* The script connects to RouterOS / Mikrotik using password (requires user input)
 * Delete previous certificate files
 * Delete the previous certificate
 * Upload two new files: **Certificate** and **Key**
 * Import **Certificate** and **Key**
-* Change **SSTP Server Settings** to use new certificate
+* Change **IP www-ssl service** to use new certificate
 * Delete certificate and key files form RouterOS / Mikrotik storage

 ### Installation on Ubuntu 16.04